AnyChart/docs.anychart.com/Working_with_Data/Series_Manipulation.md

 chart.addSeries(data1, data2, data3);
 ```

-All the series in the sample below was added using {api:anychart.charts.Cartesian#addSeries}**.addSeries()**{api} method.
-Open the sample in playground to examine the code.
+All the series in the sample below are added using {api:anychart.charts.Cartesian#addSeries}**.addSeries()**{api} method.
+Open the sample in the playground to examine the code.

 {sample}CRUD\_07{sample}

 ### Identifying Series

-After adding multiple series you may need to get one of them for further adjustments.
-This section contains information on possible ways of getting series.
+When you add multiple series in such way you may need to obtain a link to some or all of of them for further adjustments.
+You can use either series id or series index to achieve it.

 #### Index

-Each series has an index and this index can be used to get series for further manipulations.
-Method {api:anychart.charts.Cartesian#getSeriesAt}**.getSeriesAt()**{api} can be used to obtain a series and it uses series index as a parameter.
+Each series has an index and this index can be used to obtain a link to series object. {api:anychart.charts.Cartesian#getSeriesAt}**.getSeriesAt()**{api} method can be used to obtain a link to a series and it uses series index as a parameter.
+Index is a sequence number of the series which sets by AnyChart Engine automatically and it can't be changed.

 ```
 // get forth series